 If you and your ex-spouse/partner are disagreeing over how to follow the government guidelines regarding children returning to school and all the various challenges that this brings to ensure the safety of the children, alongside the need for their continued education, we can help.
 At Moore Barlow, we have mediators who can help couples discuss matters with a neutral third party, and we have lawyers who can advise on your legal position.
 We are able to meet our clients and to carry out mediations using virtual means.

-For further information, please contact family law experts, Sarah French or Helen Habershon.
+For further information, please contact the Moore Barlow family law team.